Immigrants who have served in the US Armed Forces during a time of hostilities are eligible for expedited naturalization.

 Naturalization Through Military Service Links

-- Citizenship for Spouses and Children of Military Members (USCIS)
+- Immigration Options for Family of Certain Military Members and Veterans (USCIS)

 - Family-Based Survivor Benefits (USCIS)